binu09-al/C--/README.md

 This is my first Git repository

-tic tac toe game using only function
+1. tic tac toe game using only function
+2. simple calculator